-The data and results published in this Technology Fact Sheet were obtained from the testing program conducted on the NEXT Stormwater Solutions SDD3 OGS device, model 900, in accordance with the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014).
+The data and results published in this Technology Fact Sheet were obtained from the testing program conducted on the NEXT Stormwater Solutions SDD3 OGS device, model 900, in accordance with the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014) and a later revision to the light liquid testing procedure documented in Bulletin # CETV-2018-09-0001.
 The Procedure was prepared by the Toronto and Region Conservation Authority (TRCA) for Environment Canada's Environmental Technology Verification (ETV) Program requirements.
-A copy of the Procedure may be accessed on the Canadian ETV website at www.etvcanada.ca.
+A copy of the Procedure and associated bulletins may be accessed on the Canadian ETV website at www.etvcanada.ca.